 The NCCF also continues its long history of supporting women as philanthropists through its NCCF statewide Women’s Fund.
 This endowment was established to meet the critical needs of women and children across the state, with priority given to programs focused on women’s health and developing leadership skills among women and girls.

-NCCF has sponsored and supports the following women’s giving groups (follow the links to obtain information about how to join and get involved):
+NCCF has sponsored and supports the following women’s giving groups (follow the links to obtain information about how to join and get involved).
+Please note that the Women's Giving Network of New Hanover County is now an independent organization, but we will continue to maintain the group's page with contact information until their new website is up.

 - Women's Fund of North Carolina